lozog/expense-tracker/README.md

 ### 3. Set up the app
 3a.
 Build the app in Android Studio, install it on your device.
 3b.
-Enter the `Google Sheets URL`, `Google Script URL`, and your currency via the Settings activity.
+Enter the `Google Sheets URL`, `Google Form URL`, and your currency via the Settings activity.

 ## License
 [GPL](https://www.gnu.org/licenses/gpl-3.0.html)